leighmcculloch/leighmcculloch.com/source/content/posts/2021/go-experience-report-errors-is-as.md

-The matching capabilities of Is are very powerful, however it is difficult to understand what an errors.Is check will do without inspecting the implementation details of errors.
-The Is function is intended for both complete matching and partial matching and the caller cannot choose which takes place.
-The caller cannot choose an equals over a partial match or some other logic being executed.
+The matching capabilities of Is are very powerful, however it is difficult to understand what an errors.Is check will do without inspecting the implementation details of an error.

+The Is function is intended for both complete equality checks and partial matching and the caller has no control over which takes place.

-It is the caller who should be in control when deciding if an error is the error they are looking for.
+The caller may not be in control of when two errors are considered equal, but the caller should be in control over when two errors are considered a match but not equal.

 ## Final Thoughts